-Made famous by Beatrix Havergal who established her School of Horticulture for Ladies here from 1932 to 1971, it’s now home to 8 acres of beautifully landscaped ornamental gardens, a quality plant centre and garden shop, gallery and gift shop, museum and tea shop.
+Made famous by Beatrix Havergal who established her School of Horticulture for Ladies here from 1932 to 1971, it’s now home to 20 acres of beautifully landscaped ornamental gardens, a quality plant centre and garden shop, gallery and gift shop, museum and tea shop.

-We are open all year round (except between Christmas and New Years Day), 10am to 5.30pm between March 1st and October 31st and 10am to 5pm in the winter.
-During Art in Action (July), Waterperry Gardens is only open to visitors attending the event.
+We are open all year round (except between Christmas and New Year’s Day), 10am to 5.30pm between April 1st and October 31st and 10am to 5pm in the winter.
+There is a charge to look around the gardens, but access to the rest of the estate is free.